 Carol’s teenage daughter Julia is a dancer who suffered a serious injury that required extensive surgery.
 Julia was sent home after surgery with opioids for pain.
 Despite the opioids, Julia was screaming in pain.
 Carol repeatedly called her doctor’s office and each time was told to increase the dosage of the opioids.
 At first Carol followed the doctor’s advice but became increasingly concerned because the medication wasn’t working, Julia continued to scream, and Carol was worried about overdose.
 Finally Julia said, “I know what I need.
 Please drive me over to my friend’s house”.
 When they arrived, Julia got marijuana from her friend and after one puff of marijuana was pain free.
 This occurred in Texas, where possession of even small amounts of marijuana (less than two ounces) is a misdemeanor punishable by up to six months in prison and a $2000 fine.

 Paul was on 90mg of oxycodone four times a day for his chronic pain.
 He gradually weaned himself off of oxycodone using marijuana and now uses only marijuana to treat his pain.
 He has less pain and better quality of life than when he was on opioids.
-He lives in New York State where a recently passed medical marijuana law was updated to include chronic pain as a qualifying condition on 3/22/17.
+He lives in New York State where the medical marijuana law was updated to include chronic pain as a qualifying condition on 3/22/17.